cloudmesh/client/_sources/commands/command_templates.txt

 The commands are sorted by topic, while the first list gives all commands in alphabetical order.
-To opbtain an individual man page simply say:
+To obtain an individual man page simply say: